openbridge/embedded-api/product_information.md

 These products pull reports from resources attributed to the Amazon Advertising API.

 ### Amazon Advertizing (SB/SD)

+This product requires a call to the service API to get the requisit information for the subscription product meta.

+The first call that needs to be made is to the profiles endpoint.
+This endpoint will return a list of Amazon Advertising profiles based on the requested type.
+This list will provide the `marketplace`, and `profile_id` meta data.
+If you need more information to display you can request the brand information for the profiles by calling the brand endpoint.
+You can pass up to five profile IDs to retrieve their brand information simultaniously.
+If you had more than five profiles you would need to iterate through them in groups of five to get them all.

 __Product Attributes__
 > | Key | Value |
 > |-|-|